Are you wondering (hoping) that your constant chest and back pain is being caused by GERD rather than a heart problem?

 GERD stands for gastroesophageal reflux disease and is notorious for causing chest pain.

-“Acid reflux is when the normal stomach acid regurgitates up into the esophagus,” explains Jay Desai, MD.
-Dr. Desai is a specialist in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.
+“Acid reflux is when the normal stomach acid regurgitates up into the esophagus,” explains Jay Desai, MD, who specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.

 “The muscles at the bottom of the esophagus are meant to act as a valve to hold down acid, but in many people this valve does not function properly.
 These symptoms can manifest differently in patients.